 EnsembleBot is part software and part hardware, though mostly hardware.
 Building robotic instruments had been a vague dream for us for decades.
 But the dream remained a dream, until the advent of Arduino micro-controllers and cheap electronic and mechanical components.
 In this page we’ll give an overview of the EnsembleBot.

-Basically, EnsembleBot consists of three parts: a host/MIDI sequencer, a master circuitry and a number of electromechanical instruments.
+Basically, EnsembleBot consists of three parts: (1) a host/MIDI sequencer, (2) a master controller and (3) a number of electromechanical instruments.

 You can read much more about all these parts elsewhere on this site.
 So, here we’ll focus on the bigger picture, and how we tie together all the parts electronically.